manoharahk/TizenRT/os/syscall/README.txt

 mksyscall
 =========

-  mksyscall is C program that is used used during the initial TinyAra build by the logic in the top-level syscall/ directory.
+  mksyscall is C program that is used used during the initial TizenRT build by the logic in the top-level syscall/ directory.
 Information about the stubs and proxies is maintained in a comma separated value (CSV) file in the syscall/ directory.
 The mksyscall program will accept this CVS